sixty-north/segpy/README.rst

 What is Segpy?
 ==============

-The SEG Y file format is one of several standards developed by the Society of Exploration Geophysicists for storing geophysical seismic data.
+The SEG-Y file format is one of several standards developed by the Society of Exploration Geophysicists for storing geophysical seismic data.
 It is an open standard, and is controlled by the SEG Technical Standards Committee, a non-profit organization.

-This project aims to implement an open SEG Y module in Python 3 for transporting seismic data between SEG Y files and Python data structures in pure Python.
+This project aims to implement an open SEG-Y module in Python 3 for transporting seismic data between SEG-Y files and Python data structures in pure Python.